 The nurses laid you on my chest.
 You were a little shocked at it.
 First, I think.
 You looked around the room, then reached out your hands and grabbed onto me.

 I am so nervous about your birth.
 Why?
 Because I am so excited!
 I will miss you.
 But I know that being a mom means being able to do what is best for your child, and it might not be suitable for me.
-So I’ll have to be okay with that.
+So I will have to be okay with that.

 Your daddy and I talked last night about how our family has been blessed with such awesome babies.
 Not one of them was planned by us, but each one was a delight.
 And although you are a surprise, we will love you just the same.